28 Creating Constitutions with ChatGPT

 About the author

 Julia M. Gossard is Associate Dean for Research in the College of Humanities and Social Sciences as well as an Associate Professor of History at Utah State University.
 An award-winning educator and researcher, Julia is currently studying how college students interact with and use generative AI in the humanities classroom.
-She is the editor of Habits of Mind: Designing Courses for Student Success (USU Press, 2023) with Chris Babits.
+She is the editor of Habits of Mind: Designing Courses for Student Success (USU, 2023) with Chris Babits.

 License